Steve Drazkowski: Personal life

-Drazkowski is a member of the National Rifle Association, Whitetails Unlimited, Ducks Unlimited, and both the Lake City and Frontenac Sportsmens Clubs.
+Drazkowski is a member of the National Rifle Association of America, Whitetails Unlimited, Ducks Unlimited, and both the Lake City and Frontenac Sportsmens Clubs.
 He is Catholic, attending the St. Peter and Paul Church in Mazeppa.
 He is divorced; he and his ex-wife, Laura, have one child.
 In 2006, before he was elected to the legislature, Drazkowski was arrested and charged with assaulting his then 14-year-old daughter.
 He was acquitted, but at Laura's request, the judge issued a temporary restraining order against him.
 He co-owns an online retail business and a shoe store in Winona and resides in Mazeppa.